sgoel97/blog/content/blog/full-stack/index.md

 For the second option, try making something fun!
 A personal website is your presence on the web, so try to add your personality to it!
 In general, you want to have a front page, an about section, a page for your projects, and then any other sections/content you may want, such as a blog or a photography showcase.
 The sky is the limit, be creative!

 For design inspiration, I would recommend checking out [Figma Community](https://www.figma.com/community/) You can look through the mockups that Figma users have published, and clone them to help you design your project.
 You can also use new generative AI tools like [midjourney](https://www.midjourney.com/) for asset generation if needed.
+If you get stuck, I would recommend using one of the templates on Figma and repurposing it for your own use.

 Lastly, for hosting, I would recommend using [GitHub Pages](https://pages.GitHub.com/).
 GitHub has a good quickstart [guide on deploying to GitHub pages](https://docs.github.com/en/pages/quickstart).
 You'll need a GitHub account for this step, but it's free, so create an account if you don't already have one.
 In general, I recommend storing all your projects in GitHub repositories.